-British Nigerian Portrait Series By Tobi Sobowale
+British-Nigerian Portrait Series By Tobi Sobowale

-EXPLORING THE DUAL IDENTITIES OF INDIVIDUALS WHO IDENTIFY AS BOTH BRITISH AND NIGERIAN.
+THAT EXPLORES THE DUAL IDENTITIES OF INDIVIDUALS WHO IDENTIFY AS BOTH BRITISH AND NIGERIAN.

-A celebration of the rich cultural heritage, diversity, and resilience of the Nigerian diaspora in the United Kingdom.
+British-Nigerian is a celebration of the rich cultural heritage, diversity, and resilience of the Nigerian diaspora in the United Kingdom.

 Inspired by the iconic portraiture of Lagos in the 1960s and 1970s—an era of newfound independence from British colonial rule—this series looks to capture not just the aesthetic qualities of Nigerian culture, but the personal stories, styles, and individuality of British-Nigerians today.
 The photographs reflect both the historical significance of Nigeria’s post-colonial era and the evolving identity of the diaspora in a modern context.
+These portraits are taken through a contemporary lens, exploring the balance between heritage and modernity in a multicultural society.

 Commencing the exploration of dual identity, the impact it has on our personal stories and societal contributions, creator of this contemporary British Nigerian portrait series, Tobi Sobowale unveils her story and objective behind the editorial.
 It’s not often you witness the documentarian step out from behind the lens and into the spotlight.
 In this rare and beautiful moment, Sobowale offers an intimate glimpse into being British-Nigerian, later leading you to her photographic archive.